 For information on these awards, please contact AFSA's Coordinator for Special Awards and Outreach, Perri Green, at email@example.com or 202-719-9700.

-In his over 50 years of diplomatic service to his country and to the international community, Ambassador Swing has represented the best of the U.S. Foreign Service.
-The American Foreign Service Association is proud to bestow upon him its 2012 Lifetime Award for Contribution to American Diplomacy.
+Throughout a half-century of service to his country and to the international community, Ambassador George W. Landau has represented the best of the U.S. Foreign Service.
+The American Foreign Service Association is proud to have bestowed upon him its 2013 Lifetime Award for Contribution to American Diplomacy.